Easy Halloween Dirt Cup Recipes for Digging Your Own Grave

 One of the lures of most dirt cup recipes is that they tend to use ingredients from mixes, making them quick and easy.
 But if you like the purity and fresh flavor of from-scratch recipes, these next ones are for you.

 Cooking up a batch of cornstarch-thickened, homemade chocolate pudding is way easier than you might think.
 Once it’s cold, fold in whipped cream, add plenty of crushed cookie “dirt,” and some creepy-crawlers.
+(And keep the pudding recipe in mind for the rest of the year!)

 With homemade Bailey’s Irish Cream chocolate mousse and plenty of dark chocolate Oreo crumbs, this one might be worth making year-round — with or without the worms.